Author Bio: Gary Stevens

 11. Double-check the recipient addresses

 Do your best to be accurate and pay particular attention when you type a name from your contacts list on the “To” line.
 It’s unfortunately very easy to choose the wrong name, which can be embarrassing for you and the person receiving the email by accident.
+Also, make wise use of CC and BCC in email to avoid conversational clutter.

 12. Always consider how cultural differences may affect your communication